Rack-mounted Mac Pros are now on sale - but it'll cost you

 While iFixit gave the desktop model of the Mac Pro a 9/10 in terms of repairability, the rack-mounted model allows users to remove the top panel as opposed to the side panel on the standard model, to access the device's internals.

 Price is another difference between the two models as users will have to pay an additional $500 for the rack mount form factor regardless of which internal parts they choose.
-As a result, the rack-mounted Mac Pro starts at $6,499 and can be outfitted with better parts to all the way up to $51,899.
+As a result, the rack-mounted Mac Pro starts at $6,499 (£4,971, AUD 9,432) and can be outfitted with better parts to all the way up to $51,899 (£39,698, AUD 75,314).

 Interested users can purchase a rack-mountable Mac Pro today and according to Apple, the devices will begin shipping between January 23 and February 13.